When LLM Judges Inflate Scores: Exploring Overrating in Relevance Assessment: Exploring Relevance Cues

 For the {\sem} variant, we prompt {\gemini} to generate a single sentence that directly answers the query while excluding all query terms after stopword removal.
 When exact synonyms are unavailable, dictionary-style paraphrases are used to preserve meaning without introducing lexical overlap.
 All generated sentences are manually verified for semantic correctness and constrained to minimal length to avoid confounding passage-length effects.

 For the {\lex} variant, we construct a semantically non-relevant sentence that retains all query terms (excluding stopwords).
-To strictly control unigram overlap and eliminate unintended changes to the passage meaning, we use a fixed, content-neutral template: ``{\texttt{The terms $w_1$, $w_2$, \ldots, $w_n$ are shown together as an example of word grouping in text data}}.'' where $w_k$ represent the $k$ individual query terms.
+To strictly control unigram overlap and eliminate unintended changes to the passage meaning, we use a fixed, content-neutral template: ``{\textit{The terms $w_1$, $w_2$, \ldots, $w_n$ are shown together as an example of word grouping in text data}}.'', where $w_k$ represent the $k$ individual query terms.

 In the {\qry} variant, the inserted sentence is the original query string itself~\cite{Alaofi:2024:LLMs-Can}.
-This design aims to maximize phrase-level lexical overlap with the non-relevant passage without introducing additional semantic content beyond the query.
+This design aims to maximize full-query lexical overlap with the non-relevant passage without introducing additional semantic content beyond the query.

-\paragraph{Results.} Figure 2 reports the label distributions after inserting each variants.
-Under the {\sem} condition, the majority of the models assign 1--2 relevance labels, indicating systematic \textit{under-recognition of semantic relevance} in the absence of lexical cues.
-In {\lex} condition, unigram-level lexical overlap alone is sufficient to substantially elevate relevance labels despite the absence of semantic alignment.
+\myparagraph{Results.} Figure~\ref{fig:model-abc-dist} reports the label distributions after inserting each variant.
+Under the {\sem} condition, the majority of the models assign 1--2 relevance labels, with \textit{perfectly relevant} (label 3) rarely assigned, indicating systematic \textit{under-recognition of semantic relevance} in the absence of lexical cues.
+Under {\lex} condition, unigram-level lexical overlap alone is sufficient to elevate relevance labels despite the absence of semantic alignment.
 This reveals a strong sensitivity to term-level lexical cues.
+While some models (e.g., Gemma) assign labels comparable to \sem, others (e.g., Qwen) remain largely at label 0, suggesting that query terms are insufficient to override semantic non-relevance for stronger models.
 The {\qry} condition yields severe overrating: inserting only query string frequently triggers ~\emph{perfectly relevant} labels for non-relevant passages which confirms prior findings~\cite{Alaofi:2024:LLMs-Can}.
-This demonstrating that phrase-level lexical anchoring can override semantic judgment.
+Gemma assigns \emph{perfectly relevant} to the majority of non-relevant passages once the full query is inserted, while others (Mistral, Qwen) remain relatively robust.
+This demonstrates that full-query lexical anchoring can override semantic judgment in most cases.
 Overall, even with semantic understanding, our experiments show that LLM relevance assessment is disproportionately influenced by lexical cues, confirming strong lexical anchoring effects across models.